 - Help her punch holes in the cardboard circle where the laced wind chimes will be attached.
 Make sure to punch one additional hole in the center.

 - Have your child create different patterns while she threads each string.
 Encourage her to play with various textures by using different sizes of beads and bells.

-- Ask her to leave at least 2" on the top of each piece of yarn empty.
+- Ask her to leave at least 2" on the top of each piece of yarn bead-free.

-- Help your child tie on and knot each of the threaded yarns to the holes in the cardboard disc.
+- Help your child tie on and knot each of the threaded pieces of yarn to the holes in the cardboard disc.
 Leave the hole in the center open.

 - After all of the strings are tied in place, thread one more piece of yarn through the center hole and knot it from below.

-- Hang the finished wind chime outdoors and enjoy breezy jingles!
+- Hang the finished wind chime up and enjoy breezy jingles!